 The “We Already Know Everything" Tactic

 The police may tell you that they already know everything about the case and have “medical evidence" and “fingerprints" so that there is no point in you denying the charges anymore.
 This statement is designed to make a person accused of child molestation to lose focus and to simply give up on defending themselves.
 It is part of the process of breaking you down.
 Keep in mind that if the police really had all that evidence, they would have no need to get “your side of the story."
 In other words, if the case against you is so strong then why don’t they just arrest you instead of trying to get you to confess?
-The truth of the matter is that in most child molestation cases, medical evidence and fingerprints are non-existent.
-In fact, this type of evidence is not even collected by police in cases where more than two days have gone by after the alleged molestation.
+The truth of the matter is that in most cases, medical evidence and fingerprints are non-existent.
+In fact, this type of evidence is not even collected by police in many cases where too much time has passed.
 So, if you are confronted with this statement regarding fingerprints and medical evidence, you must remain focused and always maintain your innocence.

 How Do I Exercise My Right to Remain Silent?